A timeline of events since Greitens' affair was revealed

 May 3 — Republican leaders in the Missouri House and Senate announce they have enough signatures to call a special legislative session to consider disciplinary actions against Greitens that could include impeachment.

-May 21 — A judge appoints a special prosecutor, Jackson County prosecutor Jean Peters Baker, to decide whether to refile the invasion-of-privacy case against Greitens.
+May 21 — A judge appoints a special prosecutor, Jackson County prosecutor Jean Peters Baker, to decide whether to refile the invasion of privacy case.

+May 25 — The House investigatory committee announces it has subpoenaed Greitens to testify on June 4.

 May 29 — Greitens announces that he's resigning as of 5 p.m.
 Friday, June 1.